maihd/FunWithBeef/BeefForModernC/README.md

 First of all, Beef easily interop C code
 ----------------------------------------
 Usable system language can be completed without C interop, because of its stable ABI (maybe claim as standard), and many existing libraries and frameworks written on it.
 So from the beginning, Beef chose this path, make sure it have good [C interop support](https://www.beeflang.org/docs/language-guide/interop/).
 And now that a main features to make program with Beef.
 You can call C function without the need of PInvoke, can pass struct by value or pointer without any conversion, C-like array, calling convention, and so on.
 Sections below will talking about how to use Modern C coding style apply to Beef, without the need of OOP features.
+This essays can be used for programmer starting Beef with C background.

 Struct are pass-by-values, plain old datas